How Nipple Cream — Yes, For Your Nipples — Saved My Winter Skin

 I did vaguely remember Margot Robbie once swore by nipple cream for softer lips, so I applied a teeny dab of the waxy formula to mine.
 Instant relief.
 I patted on a little more to an itchy dry patch on my neck.
 Then my cuticles.
 By the time I landed, I had all but converted to the church of nipple cream.

 Of course, pure lanolin — the active ingredient in Lansinoh, and most other creams from the same category — has been quelling diaper rash and breastfeeding-related irritation for decades.
-Its thicky, goopy texture lends the same consistency as a vat of Vaseline, but unlike petroleum jelly, "lanolin forms a non-occlusive barrier between the skin and outside factors, like wind or moisture, so the skin can still breathe through it," explains aesthetic plastic surgeon Paul Lorenc, MD, FACS.
+Its thicky, goopy texture lends the same consistency as a vat of Vaseline, but unlike petroleum jelly, "lanolin forms a non-occlusive barrier between the skin and outside factors, like wind or moisture, so the skin can still breathe through it," explains dermatologist Paul Lorenc, MD.
 I saw this as the perfect excuse to slather it on my every inch of chapped skin since that fateful flight.

 The only time you shouldn't use lanolin-based products, according to Dr. Lorenc, is if you're prone to breakouts or have wool allergies (the ingredient is derived from sheep wool).
 "Also, sheep are sprayed directly with pesticides to prevent pests, so lanolin can contain pesticide residue," he claims.
 "These are most likely low levels that may not pose a harmful effect on humans, but you can buy organic lanolin, which is pesticide-free."
 We'd also add that you should steer clear if you're vegan, since lanolin is an animal byproduct.
 And, while there is debate on the subject, many cruelty-free advocates argue against using products containing this ingredient as well.